What is AIM?

-Whatcom Community College's AIM program provides ongoing dedicated, individualized advising and personalized support to WCC students who are committed to achieving their educational goals.
-Our program was created specifically to serve students with limited income, students with disabilities, students who would benefit from additional academic support, students of color, and/or students who will be the first in their families to graduate with a college degree.
+Whatcom Community College's AIM program provides ongoing personalized advising, coaching, mentoring, tutoring, and more to WCC students who are committed to achieving their educational goals.
+Our program was created specifically to serve students with limited income, students with disabilities, students who would benefit from additional academic support, students of color, and/or students who will be the first in their families to graduate with a bachelor's degree.

 As an AIM student, you will:

 - Attend regular meetings with your AIM coach at a time that works for you in order to build on the strengths you bring to college, plan for your success, set goals, debrief, check in, problem-solve, and celebrate your hard work.

 - Discover and pursue opportunities for leadership, peer mentorship, community-building, and networking within and beyond AIM.